An Improved Standard Model Comes with Explicit CPV and Productive of BAU: Analytically Diagonalizable matrices and their matrices

-As mentioned above, $V_{CKM}$ is a product of two $U$ matrices while these $U$ matrices are derived from two $M$ matrices.
-Obviously the $M$ matrices are key factors to determine if $V_{CKM}$ were complex.
-Based on this, the orthodox way to derive a complex $V_{CKM}$ is to start from the most general pattern of $M$ matrices and then diagonalize them analytically to achieve the $U$ matrices. \\
+As mentioned in Eq.(3), $V_{CKM}$ is an inner product of two $U$ matrices, one $U^u$ from the up-type quarks and one $U^{d\dagger}$ from the down-type quarks, while they are respectively derived from the mass matrices $M^u$ and $M^d$.
+Obviously these two $M$ matrices are key factors to determine if $V_{CKM}$ were complex.
+Based on this, the most orthodox way is to start from the most general pattern of $M$ matrices and then diagonalize them to achieve corresponding $U$ matrices. \\